lszymanski7/boilerplate-js/README.md

 <!-- FEATURES -->
 ## Features
-- Webpack configuration split into three files to separate the production and development environment.
+- Webpack configuration split into three files to separate the production and development environments.
 Provides support for Webpack Dev Server and plugins such as:
   - html-webpack-plugin,
   - copy-webpack-plugin,
   - mini-css-extract-plugin,
   - css-minimizer-webpack-plugin,
   - terser-webpack-plugin.
 - Converting ECMAScript 2015+ code into a backwards compatible version of JavaScript.
+- Possibility to conduct unit tests.
 - A simple Express server that allows you to deploy your application in Heroku.
 - Checking JavaScript code to find existing problems.
 - Formatting all supported files.

 <!-- TECHNOLOGIES -->
 ## Technologies
-This project was created using the following technologies and tools:
+The following technologies and tools were used in the project:

 ![JavaScript](https://img.shields.io/badge/JavaScript-424242?style=flat&logo=javascript&logoColor=F7DF1E)
 ![HTML](https://img.shields.io/badge/HTML-424242?style=flat&logo=html5&logoColor=E34F26)